blacksky3/linux-prjc/README.md

 # linux-prjc

-Linux kernel build for Archlinux with PDS/BMQ CPU scheduler patch by Alfred Chen and Piotr Górski Arch and Block patches.
+Linux kernel build for Archlinux with PDS/BMQ CPU scheduler patch by Alfred Chen and Piotr Górski Arch, Block and CPU patches.

 # Version